Total Conservation Cost: $6,565

 Any amount helps and would be greatly appreciated!

-If you would like to make a contribution towards the conservation of this paper sculpture, please click to navigate to MOCA’s Sponsor an Object Donate Page and be sure to specify the object you would like to sponsor.
+If you would like to make a contribution towards the conservation of this paper sculpture, please click to navigate to MOCA’s Donate Page and be sure to specify the object you would like to sponsor.
 Please also kindly send a brief email to email@example.com to notify us of your donation.

 Object Story and Significance:

 This is a paper sculpture of the Golden Venture made by Cao Xiang Qui, one of among 286 Chinese, mainly from Fujian Province, who paid tens of thousands of dollars to be smuggled into the United States in the cargo hold of this ship.
 Immigration officials arrested Cao and other survivors after a mutiny caused the ship to run aground in the early morning of June 6, 1993 at Rockaway Beach in Queens.
 Denied any possibility of bail, they were detained at York County Prison in Pennsylvania, some for as long as four years while awaiting a ruling on their asylum cases.
 To stave off deportation, Cao and fellow Golden Venture refugees petitioned for political asylum as Christians, democracy activists, or potential victims of forced sterilization under the system set up by the United States Refugee Act of 1980.
 But as their cases dragged on for years, making papier-mâché and folded paper sculptures out of magazines, toilet paper, and other materials available to them in prison became a way to pass the time and create thank you gifts for pro bono lawyers and other supporters assisting them with their asylum cases.